NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 ### Users who already have an Okta account

-If you already have an okta account, you can log in to RAVS as soon as you’ve received the ‘Start using Record a vaccination’ email, using your Okta username and password.
+If you already have an Okta account, you can log in to RAVS as soon as you’ve received the ‘Start using Record a vaccination’ email, using your Okta username and password.

 You’ll have the option to reset your Okta password if you need to.